For this hinges section we are very grateful to Technology Student for allowing the use of their material. All images and text are © V. Ryan 2002

 Flush Hinge: This type of hinge does not require a recess to be cut.
 They are not as strong as butt hinges but can be used for light-weight doors and small box construction.

 Barrel Hinge: This comes in two parts.
 The threaded part of the hinge is screwed into a pre-drilled hole.
 They are easy to fit and the hinge can be dismantled.
+Similar hinges of this type can be found on UPVC doors.

 Concealed Hinge: These normally come in two sizes (25mm and 36mm.
 The hinge is adjustable once fitted and is designed with chipboard and MDF in mind.
+Most commonly used for kitchen wall units and cupboards, base units and various flat pack furniture.

 Continuous or Piano Hinge: This is a hinge that comes in different lengths and can be bought in brass or steel.
 It is ideal where a long hinge is required such as a desk top or a cupboard door.
 Small countersink screws are normally used to fix it in position.